App captures PCR test results for Paris-Taipei passengers

 The “IATA Travel Pass” uses secured transmitting technology to ensure data privacy and enable passengers to comfortably manage health information now required for travel.
 As the pandemic has dragged on in its different forms, entry requirements for countries around the globe have repeatedly changed.
 The “IATA Travel Pass” is a vital tool, placing the most up-to-date travel information and entry regulations for countries worldwide at passengers’ fingertips.

 EVA is piloting digital health verification platforms and automated systems simultaneously with ongoing efforts to enhance and optimize COVID-19 prevention measures and ground operations.
 EVA aims to provide the safest, most convenient flying experiences available as COVID-19 and its variants wind down and global travel resumes.
 In the meantime, it is upholding rigorous COVID-19 prevention standards, evaluating different digital health platforms and much more as it works to find the best ways to provide paperless, zero-contact travel experiences.

-About EVA Air:
+About EVA Air

 The carrier was established in 1989 as Taiwan’s first privately owned international airline.
 It is part of the respected Evergreen Group and a sister company to global container-shipping leader Evergreen Line.
 It flies a fleet of more than 80 Boeing and Airbus aircraft to over 60 international destinations throughout Asia, Oceania, Europe and North America where gateways are Chicago, Houston, Los Angeles, New York, San Francisco, Seattle, Toronto and Vancouver.
-Travelers can learn more about EVA and schedule, book and buy tickets at www.evaair.com.
+Travelers can learn more about EVA destinations and schedules or book and buy tickets at www.evaair.com.